 U.S. Government Engagement

 Engagement with India on IPR continues, primarily through the U.S.-India Trade Policy Forum’s Working Group on Intellectual Property, which restarted in June 2021 after a gap of nearly three years.
 Under the Forum, working-level engagements between the United States and India have also been positive and focus on helping India develop a more transparent, predictable, and reliable enforcement environment.
 Further, the United States and India continue to actively engage across various platforms, such as the U.S.-India IP Dialogue, and routinely through bilateral interactions on specific IP issues.
-In addition, the United States maintains positive working relationships with Indian customs, police and judiciary officials, as well as with industry representatives to discuss ways to strengthen India’s important enforcement ecosystem.
+In addition, the United States maintains positive working relationships with Indian customs, police, and judiciary officials, as well as with industry representatives to discuss ways to strengthen India’s important enforcement ecosystem.

-To further bilateral engagement on intellectual property matters, in December 2020, the United States Patent and Trademark Office and DPIIT signed a Memorandum of Understanding relating to IP technical cooperation mechanisms and the promotion of IP, which is guided by a biennial work plan.
+To further bilateral engagement on intellectual property matters, in December 2020, the United States Patent and Trademark Office (USPTO) and DPIIT signed a Memorandum of Understanding relating to IP technical cooperation mechanisms and the promotion of IP, which is guided by a biennial work plan.

 Legislative Climate